-The updated (March 2005) brochure, in its entirety, is available for downloading here (PDF only).
+The brochure, in its entirety, is available Building Brochure

-The Permit Application is available for downloading here (PDF only).
+The Permit Application is available for downloading here.

 This guide is informational only, and does not supersede the Town Ordinances, which are available from the Glen Echo Town Manager.
-We encourage anyone planning construction work in the Town to obtain a review a copy of the ordinances.
+We encourage anyone planning construction work in the Town to obtain a review a copy of the Article 3 – Building Code.